reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 `Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`

 The error displayed in the browser console is accompanied with an error "reason" message.
-The list of  reason messages for [Firefox browser](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors#cors_error_messages) .
+We can look at the [reason messages for Firefox](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors#cors_error_messages) to better understand the reason of CORS errors.

 ## Type of CORS Requests